Collectively Kids caters for tamariki aged 3 months to five years. Tamariki can attend for full-time or part-time for a minimum of two days per week.

 7.30-5.30 Monday to Friday

-The centre is closed for one to two weeks over Christmas and on statutory holidays
+The centre is closed between Christmas and New Years, on statutory holidays

 Teacher/Child Ratios

-From 9am to 4pm 5 teachers work with a maximum of 30 children, 3 in the over-two area and 2 in the under-two area.
-Outside these times there are fewer teachers as children arrive and begin to leave.
+From 9am to 4pm at least 5 kaiako work with a maximum of 30 tamariki, 3 in the over-two area and 2 in the under-two area.
+Outside these times there are fewer teachers as tamariki arrive and begin to leave.
 In addition Education Support Workers and students may be present for parts of the day.

 Enrolment